Coins of the Cypriot pound: Predecimal series

-Decimal - mils
+Decimal mils

 In 1955, Cyprus decimalized with 1000 mils (μιλς, mil) to the pound.
 The system was based on a proposal, presented to the British parliament in 1881, to introduce a decimal currency system into the United Kingdom.
 The political debate on decimalising British coinage had been going on since 1824, but the 1881 motion failed to gain parliamentary approval and so the mil-system was never introduced into the United Kingdom itself.
 Instead it was used in various British colonial and protectorate territories, including Palestine from 1927, and Cyprus from 1955.

-Coins of Queen Elizabeth II (1955–57)
+Coins under Queen Elizabeth II (1955–57)

 In 1955, the coins of the King George VI issues were withdrawn from circulation.
 These were replaced by coins with Queen Elizabeth II, denominated in mils.
 The coins that were issued are the following:

 3 mils, 5 mils (also issued in 1956), 25 mils, 50 mils, and 100 mils (also issued in 1957).

 The 50 mil coin became known as a 'shilling', because it was the same size as the 1 shilling and 9 piastre coins.
 The 100 mil coin became known as '2 shillings', because it was the same size as the 2 shilling and 18 piastre coins.
 The 5 mil coin and 100 mil coin of 1956 are very sought after by collectors of Commonwealth coins.
 The 100 mils is very rare.

-Coins of the Republic of Cyprus (1963–82)
+Coins under the Republic (1963–82)

 In 1960, when Cyprus became independent under the terms of the 1959 Independence Agreement, the Queen Elizabeth II coinage was allowed to stay in circulation.

 In 1963, the Republic of Cyprus began to issue its first coins.
 These were struck at the Royal Mint in London.
 The coins in the 1963 issue consisted of the following: 1 mil, 5 mils, 25 mils, 50 mils, and 100 mils.

 From 1970, the issue of 500 mil coins began to be issued.
 The 1970 500 mil coin was issued to commemorate the F.A.O. and the 25th Anniversary of the United Nations.
 Other 500 mil coins were issued.

 In 1976, a 1-pound coin was issued to commemorate refugees of the 1974 Turkish invasion.

 In 1977, a gold 50 pounds was struck as a commemorative at the Royal Mint, Llantrisant.
 This coin commemorates Archbishop Makarios III, who remained in office as President of Cyprus until his death.

 In 1981 and 1982, 5 mil coins were struck with the name 'Cyprus' trilingually inscribed—'Kypros' in Greek, 'Cyprus' in English and 'Kıbrıs' in Turkish.